 9. Don’t Overload the Front of Your Boat

-Sometimes giving your pontoon a speed boost is as easy as changing its weight distribution.
+Sometimes getting a speed boost is as easy as changing the weight distribution of the pontoon.
 If you have an overloaded front, your boat will dig into the water and create a plowing motion that can slow it down.
 By moving some of that weight to the back, you can raise the front of your boat and glide easier across the water.

 Look at this video of a Bennington pontoon and notice how the front is lifted off the water, helping it ride more effectively: